Techtonica/curriculum/projects/data-structures-algorithms-sprint.md

 Group should research their topic and decide how to divide tasks for the presentation.

+It would be helpful to review our earlier lesson, [Giving Presentations](../giving-presentations/giving-presentations.md)

 ### Day 3

 Work on presentations as a group.